tristanmontoya/vhpc-hydrotools/README.md

 ```sh
 sudo systemctl start docker
 ```
-If you want Docker to start automatically when starting your Linux machine, use the following command:
+If you want Docker to start automatically when booting your Linux machine, use the following command:

 ```sh
 sudo systemctl enable docker